k21971/EvilHack/doc/evilhack-changelog.md

   are not trapped
 - Learning a spell from reading a spellbook, or re-reading it to refresh your memory of an already learned spell will exercise intelligence
+- Covetous monsters are identified via the in-game encyclopedia (pokedex)